bvirk/myArduinoBasics/README.md

         }
     }

-when invoked with marked string of characters by:
+when invoked with marked string of characters, by:

     ...
     case "find in includes" :
 	case "regex find in includes" :